Sumboard

 • Complex (LookML takes weeks to learn)

-• Slow to deploy (3-6 months typical)
+• Slow to deploy (months, not weeks)

 • Per-user fees make customer-facing use prohibitive